secheng722/s_web/README.md

 ## 🎯 Design Philosophy

 ### Simplicity First
-- Use `handler()` with automatic type conversion for 99% of use cases
+- Direct closure usage with automatic type conversion for 99% of use cases
 - The framework handles HTTP response complexity for you
 - Write natural Rust code, get HTTP responses automatically